Stellar Spectroscopy Using Diffraction Grating, CMOS Monochrome Sensor and Reflecting Telescopes: Theoretical Background

 \subsection{Stellar Spectroscopy Principles}

 Every star carries its own spectral fingerprint - an intricate code of light that reveals its hidden physical and chemical identity.
 Through stellar spectroscopy, we decode this light to study the temperature, composition, and motion of astrophysical bodies far beyond our reach.
 When a star emits radiation, its photosphere acts as a continuous light source, while the cooler gases in its outer layers absorb specific wavelengths corresponding to electronic transitions of various atoms and ions.
-These absorbed wavelengths appear as dark absorption lines within the continuous spectrum, each marking the presence of an element such as hydrogen, calcium, or iron.
+These absorbed wavelengths appear as dark absorption lines within the continuous spectrum, each marking the presence of an element such as hydrogen, calcium, or iron \citep{carroll2017introduction}.

 The systematic study of these spectral lines forms the foundation of stellar classification and atmospheric modeling.
-For instance, A-type stars like Vega and Sirius display striking hydrogen Balmer lines, indicative of high photospheric temperatures ($\sim$10,000 K).
-In contrast, G- and K-type stars such as Procyon or Capella exhibit stronger metallic lines, while M-type giants like Betelgeuse reveal molecular absorption bands from titanium oxide in the red and near-infrared regions.
+For instance, A-type stars like Vega and Sirius display striking hydrogen Balmer lines, indicative of high photospheric temperatures ($\sim$10,000 K)\citep{Gray_2003_Sir_Vega}.
+In contrast, G- and K-type stars such as Procyon or Capella exhibit stronger metallic lines, while M-type giants like Betelgeuse reveal molecular absorption bands from titanium oxide in the red and near-infrared regions\citep{gray2021observation, morgan1942atlas}.
 These differences can trace stellar temperature and ionization states to yield information about stellar evolution and surface gravity.
-However, terrestrial observations face challenges such as Doppler broadening, pressure broadening, and telluric absorption from Earth's atmosphere - each requiring careful calibration to preserve the true stellar signature.
+However, terrestrial observations are affected by telluric absorption from Earth's atmosphere, which can be corrected to recover intrinsic stellar signature \citep{thorne1999spectrophysics}.
 By studying these features, even small-scale spectroscopic experiments can capture the essence of stellar physics that drives modern astrophysical research.